robinchew/workshop_notes/week6-django.md

     localhost:8000

+You can exit the running server with `ctrl + c` (You might need to press that more than once).

-Lets create a super user to login to admin at localhost:8000/admin.
+Lets create a super user to login to admin at `localhost:8000/admin`.

 But creating a user requires the database to contain the user table, so you need to run migrate to create the default tables: